borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ## Supported databases

-As of now, borgmatic supports PostgreSQL, MySQL/MariaDB, and MongoDB databases directly.
+As of now, borgmatic supports PostgreSQL, MySQL/MariaDB, MongoDB databases and SQLite databases directly.
 But see below about general-purpose preparation and cleanup hooks as a work-around with other database systems.
 Also, please [file a ticket](https://torsion.org/borgmatic/#issues) for additional database systems